BGP Multipath

 A key point: Replacing iBGP with the OpenFlow protocol

-There are proposed enhancements to the Routing Control Platform by replacing iBGP with the OpenFlow protocol, providing additional capabilities beyond next-hop forwarding.
+The Routing Control Platform is proposed to be enhanced by replacing iBGP with the OpenFlow protocol, which provides additional capabilities beyond next-hop forwarding.
 This may be useful for a BGP-free edge core and will be addressed later.
 The following discusses the original Routing Control Platform proposed by Princeton University and AT&T Labs-Research.

 iBGP and eBGP